Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``[]``

+    .. deprecated:: 0.4.2

-    a list of commands to run on the master node to set up libraries, etc.
+    A list of commands to run at bootstrap time.
+Basically :mrjob-opt:`bootstrap` without automatic file uploading/interpolation.
-    Like *setup_cmds*, these can be strings, which will be run in the shell, or lists of args, which will be run directly.
-Prepend ``sudo`` to commands to do things that require root privileges.
+    Can also take commands as lists of arguments.

 .. mrjob-opt::
     :config: bootstrap_files